 Steve's words of "I can do this all day!" are first used early on against a thug beating him up outside a movie theater and later used towards the end against the Red Skull while he is punching the crap out of Steve.
 This ties in with Steve wanting to fight because he hates bullies, showing that he sees the Red Skull as just one more bully.

 "I had him on the ropes."
 When Steve says it after Bucky saves him, Bucky's like 'Yeah, sure.'
 When Bucky says it, Steve actually sounds really sympathetic, saying "I know you did."

 In Arnim Zola's first appearance, we can only see his face through a small magnifying glass.
 This hints at his eventual appearance in the comics, where he survives into the present day in a cyborg body that's mostly just a giant TV screen with his face on it.

-The first one was then called back to when a kid uses a decorated trashcan lid as his shield in a game.
+The first one is then called back to when a kid uses a decorated trashcan lid as his shield in a game.

-The Cape: One of the very few earnest and well-executed examples in recent superhero movies: Steve is an honest and heroic Nice Guy who can't stand bullies be they thugs or megalomaniacs.
+The Cape: One of the very few earnest and well-executed examples in 2000s superhero movies: Steve is an honest and heroic Nice Guy who can't stand bullies be they thugs or megalomaniacs.

 Car Fu: Used twice.
 First, the HYDRA assassin attempts to use his stolen cab to run over Peggy Carter, but Steve saves her with a heroic dive.
 Later, Steve himself rides a motorcycle up to HYDRA's main base and "knocks on the front door" with it, leaping off to blow up the main entrance.